gabrieleaccarino/gabrieleaccarino-portfolio/content/home/experience.md

         Teaching Assistant in the HPC Master's degree course (held by Prof. Giovanni Aloisio)

         I co-supervised several theses of BD and MD students:
-        * 6 Master's degree thesis supervised within 2019 and 2020
+        * 6 Master's degree thesis supervised between 2019 and 2020
         * 3 Bachelor's degree thesis supervised in 2019

   - title: Collaborator in the Exascale Machine Learning for Climate Change (EMLC2) research unit